I talk a lot about my family on here, mostly about my nephews I spend a lot more time with them then I do with anyone else…

 Well I did and I often wondered what we’d have turned out like if me and my brother were just that…brother and sister.
 What if we had been born a few years apart.

 - Would I have been more confident?
 Would he?

 - Where would we be in life?

 - Would we have the same connection?

 Well, that’s my take on being a twin.
-He’s the alter ego in a way, he’ll say what I’m thinking when I can’t say it.
+He’s the alter ego in a way, he’ll say what I’m thinking when I feel I can’t say it.
 He’s quick witted, sarcastic and temperamental but he’s also so much more then that.
 He’s the most kind, gentle and honest person I’ve ever met.
-He’ll always listen to you when you need it and, for the most part, he’ll give you genuine advice.
-I love my twin, he’s my other half.
+He’ll always listen to me, or anyone when they need it and (for the most part) he’ll give you genuine advice.